dogger/dogger.io/static/blog/dogger-terms.md

 ## Our Services
 dogger.io provides online services which allow dogger.io users to create and manage their own user profile (dogger.io user accounts) for and in order to create, manage and modify their their own dogger.io App(s) (hereinafter referred to as “dogger.io-Apps”).
 The dogger.io services enable the user to upload and publish their own contents and/or operate an online store.

-dogger.io offers various versions of their service.
-All current specifications for these versions can be found under /en/pricing/

 All services provided by the Service Provider free of charge may be discontinued at any time.
 In such a case the User will not be entitled to claim the continuation of this type of service.

-The app created by the dogger.io user shall be published under a subdomain name that shall either be chosen by the dogger.io user or generated automatically.

-We shall have the right to employ the services of third parties in accordance with the respective legal provisions applicable to dogger.io for service provision and in accordance with the commissioned data processing contract.

 dogger.io reserves the right to complement, extend, change, suspend, discontinue or improve the services offered, in particular where such measures will improve the technological standard of the services or are deemed necessary for preventing abuse.
 Such modifications may lead to changes in the appearance of the dogger.io Pages. dogger.io shall only make such modifications that it deems reasonably acceptable for the dogger.io User or if their implementation is required by law or technological advancement.